brimdata/zed/docs/language/README.md

 HAVING count >= 10
 ORDER BY count
 ```
-i.e., this SQL expression is a subset of the Zed language.
+i.e., this SQL expression is a subset of the Zed language, and consequently,
-Naturally, the SQL and Zed forms can be mixed and matched:
+the SQL and Zed forms can be mixed and matched:
 ```
 SELECT count(), color
 WHERE widget AND price > 1000